Building a Veneer House

-Anyhow, this article is for those people that would like to know a bit more what sort of problems one may encounter, while building a brick-veneer house or even a solid cavity brick house, and how to avoid these building problems, in other words this article could be helpful for the owner-builder that just would like to know a bit more to feel that security that he needs while building his own small house.
+Anyhow, this article is for those people that want to know what sort of problems they may encounter, while building a brick-veneer house or even a solid cavity brick house, and how to avoid these building problems, in other words this article can help the owner-builder that wants to know a bit more, because he is going to build his own house.

-So, now that we have built this imaginary brick base in our previous article, “house brick base continues”, we have the option of using this same style of brick base in a few ways, because this base could be used to build a timber house on the top of it, or it could be used to build a brick veneer house as well, what this means is that we can use timber claddings to finish the house outside, or we can use bricks on the outside walls, attached to the timber frame of the house, so that the house looks like a brick house, but in reality it is both, so, let us see what is the difference and if it affects anything.
+So, now that we have built this imaginary brick base in the previous article, House brick base continues, we have the option of using this same style of brick base in a few ways, because this base can be used to build a timber house on the top of it, or it can be used to build a brick veneer house as well, what this means is that we can build brick around the timber frame of the house, so that the house looks like a brick house, but in reality it is both, so, let us see what is the difference and if it affects anything.

-Here, we need to say that we must know from the start, what sort of house is going to be built, this is the reason why we need a plan, you see we need a plan because we need to know the measurement from the start, because anything we change later is going to affect the measurement, but anyhow the ways of building is almost the same, accept that the bricks take more space than if the house outside is finished with timber claddings, therefore, this would affect the remaining floor space in the house, but apart from that there is no much difference in building the brick base.
+Of course, we must start building the house knowing what it is going to be from the start, and this is the reason why we need a plan, you see, we need a plan because we need to know the measurement from the start, because anything we change later is going to affect the measurement, but anyhow the ways of building it is almost the same, accept that the bricks take more space than if the house outside is finished with timber claddings, therefore, this affect the remaining floor space in the house, but apart from that there is no much difference in building the brick base.

-Generally speaking there are at least three types of houses being built these days, the timber house, the brick veneer house and the solid brick house.
+Now, there are at least three types of houses being built these days, the timber house, the brick veneer house and the solid brick house.
 These types of houses can vary as it is possible to mix all these materials together in various amounts.
-But in this article, we would like to write first about a brick veneer house that could be built on a similar brick base that we have just completed in the article House brick base continues.
+But in this article, we want to write first about a brick veneer house that can be built on a similar brick base that we have completed in the hub, House brick base continues.
 So, let us describe, how this is done.